t2t2/pod-knight/README.md

 pod-knight create:preset my-great-show
 ```

-This generates file `my-great-show.json5` which you can edit to configure settings relevant to processing this show.
+This generates file `my-great-show.json5` which you should edit to configure settings relevant to processing this show.

 Then to use it run: